LamiKols/Tradoja/replit.md

 ## Overview

-AgroLink is a digital agricultural marketplace platform that connects farmers and buyers across Africa, starting with Lagos' food security initiative and expanding continent-wide.
+AgroLink is a comprehensive digital agricultural marketplace platform that connects farmers and buyers across Africa, starting with Lagos' food security initiative and expanding continent-wide.
 The platform enables farmers to list their produce, buyers to browse and search for fresh products, and administrators to oversee platform operations.
 Built as a Flask web application, it provides role-based access control with distinct user experiences for farmers, buyers, and admins.

+## Recent Changes (August 2025)

+- **Dashboard Navigation**: Fixed home button to redirect authenticated users to their appropriate dashboards (farmer/buyer/admin) instead of landing page
+- **Funding Portal**: Implemented comprehensive Offtake Guarantee Fund system with application forms, document uploads, and admin approval workflow
+- **Logistics System**: Added delivery/pickup request system with status tracking and admin management
+- **User Experience**: Enhanced role-based redirects for seamless navigation after login/registration

 ## User Preferences